 Challenge number Detail of challenge 1 Disadvantaged pupils make at least expected progress from their individual starting points in all areas of the curriculum and especially in Reading, Writing and Maths.

-2 Learning behaviours - Some disadvantaged children lack self-belief, determination, resilience and readiness to learn.
+2 Children regulating their emotions so they can learn.
+Learning behaviours in some children lack self-belief, determination, resilience and readiness to learn.
 Disadvantaged pupils can struggle to reflect and evaluate their own learning and can lack self-motivation and confidence to improve.
 3 Internal assessments indicate that achievement in reading amongst some of our disadvantaged children is below that of their peers.
 4 Challenging family circumstances affect children's well-being and many of our disadvantaged children fall into the category of requiring support within their social, emotional and mental health.
 5 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among some disadvantaged pupils.
 Some children have speech and language needs which impact on their learning.